Glossary

 Keys #

-Bitcoin wallets and addresses are have both public and private keys associated to them.
+Bitcoin wallets and addresses have both public and private keys associated to them.
 The private key controls access to funds and the ability to sign (approve) transactions.

 Miniscript #

-A language for writing certain types of Bitcoin Scripts in a structured way.
+A language for writing certain types of bitcoin Scripts in a structured way.
 Miniscript is easier to read by developers, and also allows for various build-tools to help ensure that scripts are safe, valid, and efficient.

 References: